hdShang/arxiv-daily/docs/cs-RO/2025-05-24/papers/250518780v2-one-policy-but-many-worlds-a-scalable-unified-policy-for-versatile-h.md

 ---
 layout: default
-title: One Policy but Many Worlds: A Scalable Unified Policy for Versatile Humanoid Locomotion
+title: "One Policy but Many Worlds: A Scalable Unified Policy for Versatile Humanoid Locomotion"
 ---

 # One Policy but Many Worlds: A Scalable Unified Policy for Versatile Humanoid Locomotion